pkimber/old-docs-migrated-to-gitlab/source/fabric-ssl.rst

 Usage
 =====

-To copy an SSL certificate to a web server:
+To copy an SSL certificate to a cloud server:

 ::

-  fab -H server ssl_cert:hatherleigh_net
+  fab -H drop-temp ssl_cert:hatherleigh_net

 .. note:: The task will ask you to enter the ``sudo`` password for the user on the server.